-The effect of currency exchange rates on the NAV also deserves further explanation.
-Currently, only about 29% of the portfolio consists of UK assets denominated in Sterling, with the balance diversified across assets denominated in US Dollars, Euros and Norwegian Kroner.
+Currently, only about 19% of the portfolio consists of UK assets denominated in Sterling, with the balance diversified across assets denominated in US Dollars, Australian Dollars, Euros, Norwegian Kroner, and Polish Złoty.
 In order to reduce the potential for NAV volatility arising from movements in the exchange rates, the Company has a large currency hedging position, which is designed to rise in value when Sterling strengthens and fall in value when Sterling weakens.
-The net effect is that the NAV behaves as though 94% of the Company's assets were denominated in Sterling, 1% in US Dollars and only 5% in Euros or Norwegian Kroner, as at 31 March 2018.
+The net effect is that the NAV behaves as though approximately 100% of the Company's assets were denominated in Sterling.